-Fort McKenzie, Montana was built by Kenneth McKenzie who was a Missouri fur trader working for the American Fur Company in 1832.
+Fort McKenzie, Montana, was built by Kenneth McKenzie, a Missouri fur trader working for the American Fur Company in 1832.
 Its objective was to trade with the Blackfoot Indians on the Missouri River near the Mouth of the Marias River.